 - How did you find/meet (name of nanny candidate)?

-- How long did she work for you?
+- How long did they work for you?

 - Why did they leave?